Cxderless/movieRecommender/README.md

-# movieRecommender
-A python script which allows you to make an account select movie genres and generate films a for you using Python GUI with tkinter.
+This Python script allows you to